+When you are trying to find the right contractor to trust with your project, identifying their specialty or focus can make the decision much easier.
 This can also give you an idea of their capabilities and let you know if they are a good fit for what you need to be done on your specific project.
 Watch out for companies steering around these questions or saying they can do work that you don’t see listed on their website services.
 If they don’t specialize in the type of work you need to have done, look for someone who does.

 How long have you been in business?

 A younger contractor may not have enough experience yet, but someone who has been around longer will most likely make sure everything gets done right!
 And if there’s something wrong with the job, they’ll want to fix it so others won’t find out about problems when hiring them again later.
 If needed you can contact the business bureau and verify the starting date of the company in question

 What are your hours of operation?

 They might not be open Monday through Friday from eight to five, or they may only work on one project at a time.
 This is important because it can help you figure out when the contractor will have time for this job and if there will be any conflicts with their schedule later down the line.
 Plus, it can be helpful to know when they are available for questions via phone or email.
 A contractor who is hard to get a hold of can really delay the length of a project.

 How much do you charge per hour/per day/per project?